George Whitworth Honors

 - Community and cohort: Registration for honors program offerings is elective and open to all Whitworth students.
 Participants in honors activities will find healthy interaction with fellow students and faculty members in enriching ways.

-- Educational breadth: Honors graduates must complete academic-enrichment experiences across the curriculum (not just in proximity to their major) and are encouraged to make connections across the disciplines.
+- Educational breadth: Honors graduates must complete academic-enrichment experiences across the curriculum (not just in proximity to their major) and are expected to make connections across the disciplines.

 - Vocational preparation: Honors experiences are designed to provide a high level of preparation for post-baccalaureate educational and/or career opportunities.